 You will study taught units between September and mid-June.
 After completing the taught units, you will work on a project between mid-June and late September.
 There are seven core units and you will also be able to choose from a variety of optional units.

 You must complete a project that consists of researching, planning and implementing a major piece of work.
 The project must contain a significant scientific or technical component and will usually involve software development.
 It is usually submitted in September.

-An upper second-class honours degree (or equivalent) in a computer science or related discipline.
-Good knowledge of programming is essential.
+An upper second-class honours degree with a final average of 65 per cent or above (or international equivalent) in computer science or a related discipline.
+Good programming skills are also required.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This programme is designed to give you a significant advantage in the fast-paced world of emerging creative technologies industries.
 The programme will also give you the knowledge and experience to continue studying for a PhD, or to enter a career in research.